Buscopan Forte Tablets

 How much to take

-The recommended dose for adults and children over 6 years of age is one tablets four times a day taken about every 4-6 hours.
+The recommended dose for adults and children over 6 years of age is one tablet four times a day.

 How to take it